 In general, it's good to be mindful about what you're spending money on.
 If you use this approach to clothes by taking a minute to think how much wear you'll get out of an item and how much you really want it, which should help to cut down on the amount of clothes you purchase.
 This approach will be kinder to your wallet and to the planet.

 Everyone wants to do their bit to improve their environmental impact.
 But one place many people overlook is their wardrobe.
 Surprisingly, the fashion industry uses more energy annually than the shipping and aviation industries combined.
-Between 2000 and 2015, clothing production has doubled, whilst the average number of times a piece of clothing is worn has decreased by 36%.
+Between 2000 and 2015, clothing production has doubled, whilst the average number of times a piece of clothing is worn has decreased by 36%(External link).
 An increase in demand for cheap and fashionable pieces has meant that fast fashion brands have flourished.
 Fast fashion leaves consumers constantly chasing after the next trend, which causes them to collect an increasingly large wardrobe.
-In fact, a lot of the clothing in our wardrobes remains untouched, with one survey suggesting that for the average person in the UK, 73% of their clothes haven't been worn in the past year.
+In fact, a lot of the clothing in our wardrobes remains untouched, with one survey suggesting that for the average person in the UK, 73% of their clothes haven't been worn in the past year(External link).

 So what can we do to cut down on the environmental footprint of our fashion, if it is damaging regardless of the material used?